zac-heisey/bodywise-v2/nutrition-coaching.md

     weight: 1

 ---
-### **WHAT IS NUTRITION COACHING?**
+### **WHAT IS HEALTH COACHING?**

 It's so much more than food!
 Many of know we should "eat better" and "exercise more," but what does that really mean?
 How do you do it?
 How do you break bad habits and build new, sustainable routines?
-This is where nutrition coaching comes in.
-We will help you bridge the gap between the desire to be healthy and the process of actually getting healthy!
-We will help you break those habits and find new routines that work for you.
+This is where health coaching comes in.
+We will help you bridge the gap between the desire to be healthy and really getting healthy!
+There is no one size fits all program and we will take into account your bio-individuality to create sustainable lifestyle changes to reach your best self.

 ### **WHAT TO EXPECT**

-* Working one-on-one with our certified nutrition coach Halley Tollner
+* One-on-one sessions with our certified health and wellness coaches
-* Review your current eating and exercise habits
+* Comprehensive review of your current eating and lifestyle habits
-* Discuss your food preferences, anticipated challenges and desired outcomes
+* Analysis of anticipated challenges and desired outcomes
-* Learn strategies for meal planning, healthy grocery shopping and easy meals for a busy life
+* Development of strategies for meal planning, healthy grocery shopping and easy to make recipes for a busy life
-* Establish a customized plan for your health and nutrition goals
+* Establishment of a customized plan for your health and nutrition goals
-* Create an exercise plan that fits your time constraints and goals
+* Specific advice and recommendations for step-by-step, easily integrated food and lifestyle changes
+* Discounted personal training packages available

 ### **HOW TO GET STARTED**

-* Call to schedule your initial 1 hour consultation
+* Call to schedule your free 45 minute consultation
 * Fill out paperwork that will be emailed to you upon scheduling
 * Keep a DETAILED three day food journal (more information upon scheduling)